Remember to verify your citizenship/residency status

 When do I need to do this by?

-Please bring your documentary evidence with you to Getting Started, located in the UNSW Library no later than 3 March 2017.
+Please bring your documentary evidence with you to the ID Card Office in the UNSW Library no later than 31 March 2017.

-When: Monday 23 January to Friday 3 March
+When: Monday 6 March to Friday 31 March (weekdays only)

 Need more help?